Dre Campbell Farm

 What Plants Not to Use Neem Oil On

 It can also cause leaf burns when used on leafy vegetables such as lettuce, spinach, and arugula.
-Moreover, neem oil can block the pores of ferns’ sensitive leaves.
+Moreover, neem oil may coat the delicate foliage of some ferns, increasing the risk of leaf damage.

-High doses can burn plant leaves, so read the label carefully, as it lists any restrictions.
+High doses can burn plant leaves.
+Therefore, read the label carefully to see if there are any restrictions.

 How It Affects Beneficial Insects